PdIPS/CBXpy/docs/userguide/dynamics.rst

 Correction steps
 ----------------

 In the original CBO paper it is proposed to perform a correction step on the drift in each iteration.
-From a techical point of view the mechanics here are very similar to how th noise is implemented.
+From a techical point of view the mechanics here are very similar to how the noise is implemented.